qbertlivz/BusinessPlatformApps/Source/Apps/Partner/Released/iTalent-SocialAnalyticsByLithium/README.md

 ![Image](Resources/media/lithiumlogin.png)

-To locate your TenantID, ClientID, or Client Secret details, access your Community admin settings by signing into your community and navigatinge to Community Admin > SYSTEM > API Apps.
+To locate your TenantID, ClientID, or Client Secret details, access your Community admin settings by signing into your community and navigating to Community Admin > SYSTEM > API Apps.

 ![Image](Resources/media/lithiumsettings.png)